zulip/zulip.github.io/gsoc-ideas.md

 them and (2) fix some polish issues in either the Electron app or the Zulip web frontend (which is used by the electron app).

-## Circulating proposals (February-March 2017)
+## Circulating proposals (February-March 2018)

-If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- some place public on the Web, sometime in February, March, or early April 2017.
+If you're applying to GSoC, we'd like for you to publicly post a few sections of your proposal -- the project summary, list of deliverables, and timeline -- some place public on the Web, sometime in February or March.
 That way, the whole developer community -- not just the mentors and administrators -- have a chance to give you feedback and help you improve your proposal.